 A personal account by Ron Whittaker

-Because of satellite links which now enable broadcast news organizations to originate live programming from any part of the globe, the entire world is becoming one, giant sound stage for television news.
+Satellite links which now enable broadcast news organizations to originate live programming from any part of the globe and the entire world is becoming one, giant sound stage.

 But, beyond the philosophical dimensions of global television communications there are some dramatic, political implications.
 Even before today's worldwide satellite links were possible, the growing effect of broadcast news technology on national and international politics was becoming increasingly evident.

 Because television is a close-up medium and a medium that seems to most readily involve emotions, it is most effective when it is revealing the plights of people.

 It was probably the appalling footage of the Nazi death camps that first demonstrated the power of motion pictures and television to affect the collective consciousness of a world audience.

 In the United States during the 50s and 60s the power of television to stir the consciousness of large numbers of people was demonstrated in another way when night after night graphic news footage of the civil rights struggle was brought into U.S. homes.